Star Awards for Top 10 Most Popular Male Artistes: Eligibility

 Before 1997, only Mediacorp actors were eligible to be nominated for the award.
 This rule was removed in 1997 onwards to allow the Mediacorp male artistes from the variety sector to contest for the award.

 In 2018, the rules were changed to allow contracted and project-based artistes to be nominated and/or receive the award.

-13 male artistes have received the award for ten times and were given the All-Time Favourite Artiste award, and are no longer eligible for the running of the award.
-Amongst them are Chew Chor Meng, Li Nanxing, Xie Shaoguang, and Elvin Ng who had all won in this category for ten consecutive times since their first nomination.

 Recipients

-Since its inception, the award has been given to 52 male artistes.
-Shaun Chen, Marcus Chin, Guo Liang, Lee Teng, Pierre Png, Desmond Tan, Romeo Tan, Brandon Wong, Xu Bin, and Ben Yeo are the most recent winners in this category.
+Since its inception, the award has been given to 60 male artistes.
+Jeremy Chan, Marcus Chin, Jeff Goh, Guo Liang, Richie Koh, Benjamin Tan, Desmond Tan, Romeo Tan, Xu Bin and Zong Zijie are the most recent winners in the Top 10 Most Popular Male Artistes category.

+Ayden Sng, Tyler Ten and Zhang Zetong are the most recent winners in the Most Popular Rising Stars category.